giusenz/exp_parser/README.md

 * Multiplication (`*`)
 * Division (`/`)

-It correctly handles operator precedence and grouping with parentheses (nested parentheses as well -_-).
+It correctly handles operator precedence and grouping with parentheses (nested parentheses as well ;D).